- the scenic wonders of the Panorama Route

 - Private, local, qualified, English-speaking tour guide from and to Johannesburg International Airport

-- 15 nights in selected, beautiful accommodations, mostly in the three-four-star area
+- 15 nights in selected, beautiful accommodations, ranging from 3-4 star establishments

 - Meals as advertised excl.
-Drinks (F = breakfast, M = lunch, A = dinner)
+Drinks (B = breakfast, L = lunch, D = dinner)

-- Excursion and round trip program with modern, customary minibus with air conditioning
+- Excursion and round trip program with a modern, customary minibus with air conditioning

 - all entrances, activities and parking fees as mentioned (except optional program points)